JJSpen88/Public-Catfe-Group-Project/README.md

 - The application currently runs on port 8080.
 Open your web browser and type localhost:8080 to open the application.

 ## Database Instructions
+Must provide your own database credentials in application.properties as well as include your own Google Maps API key for map to work properly.